 Abilene Wrongful Death Attorney

-Serving Surviving Family Members in West Texas
+Experienced Representation For Surviving Family Members in Taylor County

 How a Wrongful Death Claim Works in Texas

 Under Texas Statute Section 71.001, a wrongful death occurs from a “wrongful act, neglect, carelessness, unskillfulness, or default.”
 This type of death commonly occurs in traffic accidents caused by negligent drivers.
-These deaths can also occur in worksite accidents, such as on oil rigs, in slip and fall accidents, swimming pool drownings, through criminal attacks, medical negligence, and more.
+These deaths can also happen in worksite accidents, such as on oil rigs, in slip and fall accidents, swimming pool drownings, through criminal attacks, medical negligence, and more.
 The element of liability on the part of another person, business, or entity must be present.
 These are civil cases seeking damages.
-They may or may not also be subject to criminal charges which is a separate matter handled in a criminal court.
+They may or may not also be subject to criminal charges, a separate matter handled in a criminal court.

 In Texas, those survivors who are allowed to file a wrongful death claim against the at-fault party include the following: